JustPil/CenturyStack/README.md

 # CenturyStack
 Summary

-Three variations of a Stack ADT created from an interface, accompanied by a modification activity.
+Three variations of a Stack ADT created from an interface.

 Design

 Implementations include Array-based Stack, ArrayList-based Stack, Linked List-based Stack.
-Supports classic Stack methods such as push, pop, peek.
-In the main method, the user is prompted to enter a message wherein the characters of that message are pushed to the Stack.
-A modification menu allows the user to change the message using the Stack object, with the following supported changes:

-1) make all letters uppercase
-2) make all letters lowercase
-3) reverse the message
-4) replace all occurrences of a character to another character
-5) undo the most recent change
+Supports methods for push, pop, peek, output of all elements in String format, swapping the first two elements, clear all elements.

+The Century Stack can support up to 100 elements, after which any pushed elements will replace the top element.

+JUNIT tests included.